bppwrite/bppwrite.github.io/CONTRIBUTING.md

 This process is generally the same for Shows and Events but they are in two different directories, `show/` and `event/` respectively.

+The archetypes for content are in the `archetypes` directory in the root of the project.
+An archetype is like a template for creating new content.
+You may change the archetype to change the default values for the frontmatter for a new content element.

 ### Example structure

 ```